 Step 3: Figure out the risks – Determine how likely any attack on your identified critical assets are and how bad any negative impacts might be.

 Step 4: Develop a plan to reduce the risks – How can you avert disaster?
 What specific risk management processes and procedures can be put into place to protect against hazards?
 It’s important to emphasize regularly maintaining safety practices.
-To see how Strom can help with planning, see our Crisis Planning services page.
+To see how Strom can help with planning, see our Contingency Planning and Consulting services page.

 How does risk management relate to temp workforces?